rafaelcpalmeida/Simple-Notetaking/README.md

 ## How it works
 SNT uses your browser local storage to save the information you write in the box.

+## Does this syncronizes between my devices?
+Short answer is: no.

+Long answer is: maybe someday in the future.
+Would you like it to sync?
+Great, just modify that piece of code and make a Pull Request :thumbsup:

 ## What is it good for
 - Quick notetaking
 - Store a bunch of text just because you want to